OpenBankingUK/conformance-suite/docs/discovery.md

 # Functional Conformance Suite Discovery design

-The Functional Conformance Suite tests an ASPSP's implementation of Open Banking API specifications.
-Aspects of the API specifications are conditional or optional.
+The Functional Conformance Suite provides a configurable discovery model that allows an ASPSP to describe information on endpoint availability, and data schema properties provided.

-The suite requires an ASPSP attest what it has implemented via a discovery information model.
 The suite uses this discovery information to configure which tests cases are run.

 ## Discovery Model